Beginner 16 Week Marathon Training Schedule

 Here is a list of some of the best cross training activities you can do + ones to avoid.

-I also have a compilation of my favorite cross training YouTube workouts on this page.
+I also have a compilation of my favorite cross training YouTube workouts on this page about cross training.

 The one rule to adding cross training to this schedule is to not force yourself to do it if you are feeling exhausted or run down.